h2oai/qcon2015/06-pojo-model-deployment/README.md

 #QCon2015: Using generated models inside Spark Stream

-  - create and start Spark stream
-  - deploy saved binary models as Spark stream
+  - deploy save POJO model as Spark stream
-  - load Spark model from disk
-  - load H2O model from disk

 ## Steps

  - create a standalone application
- - load H2O model from disk
+ - instantiate H2O Pojo model
  - load Spark model from disk
  - initialize Spark Streaming context
- - create a stream by processing
+ - create a stream for processing incoming messages

+0. Explanation
+   - Where is POJO?
+   - What are differences between binary model and POJO?

-1. Start with template of standalone application
+1. Start with template of standalone application from previous example
 ```scala
 /**
   * Streaming app using saved models.